algorand/pyteal/docs/state.rst

    If one deletes an application with outstanding boxes, the MBR is not recoverable from the deleted app account.
    It is recommended that *before* app deletion, all box storage be deleted, and funds previously allocated to the MBR be withdrawn.

-Box sizes and names cannot be changed after initial allocation, but they can be deleted and re-allocated.
 Boxes are only visible to the application itself; in other words, an application cannot read from or write to another application's boxes on-chain.

+Boxes are fixed-length structures, though they can be resized with the :any:`App.box_resize` method (or by deleting and recreating the box).

 The following sections explain how to work with boxes.